teraspora/fractagons/README.md

   monochrome photographic print gradually manifest in the developing tray under the darkroom's red light!

-  If you want to skip all this information and just get started creating images, jump to the "Get started" section at the end of this user guide.
+  If you want to skip all this information and just get started creating images, jump to the "Get started" section at the end of this user guide, or the ULTRA-QUICKSTART just below.

   ### EXAMPLE FRACTAGONS ###